rahulballal/enough-js-fp-to-be-dangerous/README.md

     const iterations = parseInt(process.env.HASH_ITERATIONS)
     return symmetricHash(strToEncrypt, salt, iterations) }
-// There is no guarantee that this function will return same thing with same output const encrypted = encryptString('JavaScript')
+// There is no guarantee that this function will return same output with same input const encrypted = encryptString('JavaScript')
 ```